qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/database.rst

 If the GeoPackage exists and ``Overwrite existing GeoPackage`` is checked, it will be overwritten (removed and recreated).
-If the GeoPackage exists and ``Overwrite existing GeoPackage`` is not checked, the layers will be appended to the GeoPackage.
+If the GeoPackage exists and ``Overwrite existing GeoPackage`` is not checked, it will still be overwritten!

 Parameters
 ..........